 When installing the metal-cutting option, you can connect and use up to three gas supplies simultaneously.
 By way of an example, this means you could quickly pierce stainless steel with oxygen, and automatically switch over to nitrogen for the cutting profile.
 This gives you a result with a shiny edge quality and a burr-free cut.

-The JustLaser Large Laser Cutter is more flexible than any laser cutting machine before: it cuts and engraves a large number of materials and ensures maximum productivity.
+The JustLaser Large Laser Cutter is more flexible with the variety of materials than other laser cutting machines: it cuts and engraves a large number of materials and ensures maximum productivity.

 We offer safety training for safely handing your laser cutter.
 You can find more information about this on the page about laser safety training.